 This guide will help you set up a Kubernetes cluster, including a service mesh using k3s (at the time of writing at version 0.10.2) and Rio.
 We’ll deploy the cluster on DigitalOcean.
-Ubuntu 18.04 LTS will be OS during this tutorial.
+Ubuntu 18.04 LTS will be the OS during this tutorial.

-If you sign up to DigitalOcean using this link you’ll receive $50 to spend on their services over 30 days.
+If you sign up to DigitalOcean using this link, you’ll receive $50 to spend on their services over 30 days.

 If you wish to run your cluster on your own hardware, you could do so on Raspberry Pis (ARM64) or Intel NUCs (x86_64) for example.

-This tutorial will result in a three node cluster with one Kubernetes master and two workers.
+This tutorial will result in a three-node cluster with one Kubernetes master and two workers.

-Prepare
+Prepare #

 Next, create three Droplets on DigitalOcean running Ubuntu 18.04 LTS with “Private networking” enabled.
-Make sure they are all in the same datacenter.
+Make sure they are all in the same data center.

-Make note of the private IP address of each node.
+Make a note of the private IP address of each node.
 If you’re using DigitalOcean, you can find the private IP address in the DigitalOcean web console or using the DigitalOcean command line tool.

 Also, make sure that port 6443 is open for incoming connections for your nodes in your firewall.

-Make sure you are logged in as root (sudo su -) when executing the commands in this tutorial.
+Ensure you are logged in as root (sudo su -) when executing the commands in this tutorial.

-Configure the Nodes
+Configure the Nodes #

 Note: The following should be run on all nodes.